EduardoRFS/eduardorfs.github.io/source/_posts/weakening_on_linear_f.md

 ### The perfect weakening encoding

-While monadic weakening is nice enough to actually use it, an even better one would be an encoding based on algebraic effects, such that the function `weak : ∀A. A -[Weak]> ()` can be used to explicit weaken anything, such a function wills simply pack it as `Garbage` and call the effect handler, which can then decide what to do with such piece of data.
+While monadic weakening is nice enough to actually use it, an even better one would be an encoding based on algebraic effects, such that the function `weak : ∀A. A -[Weak]> ()` can be used to explicit weaken anything, such a function will simply pack it as `Garbage` and call the effect handler, which can then decide what to do with such piece of data.

 This could be combined with first class support of the language as an implicit effect so that it behaves exactly like an affine system.